Chikayo-k/tech-quiz/README.md

 ## Flow Chart

 This is the flow chart of the application.
 This diagram shows the flow a user can take when selecting the easy mode of the game.
 Hard mode works just same as easy mode.
-It shows flow of how a user can enter a question and how they can return to the main menu.
+It shows the flow of how a user can enter a question and how they can return to the main menu.

 ![Flow Chart](assets/image/flow-chart.jpg)